shabbyrobe/amiss/doc/schema.rst

 There is a crappy command line tool available in the Amiss distribution at ``bin/amiss``.
 The following commands will help turn a set of classes into a sql schema:

-* bin/amiss create-tables-sql: emits sql to the command line
+* `bin/amiss create-tables-sql`: emits sql to the command line
-* bin/amiss create-tables: creates the tables in your DB
+* `bin/amiss create-tables`: creates the tables in your DB

-Both scripts recursively scan a directory looking for classes that match the criteria you specify, and when found, will either echo ``buildCreateTableSql`` or run ``createTable``.
+* `bin/amiss create-classes`: creates classes from an existing database

-Both scripts will output usage information when run with no arguments.
+All of the scripts will output usage information when run with no arguments.

 You can filter the classes by namespace or by annotation for both of these commands.
 Searching by annotation will allow you to include only classes that have the class level annotations you specify.